Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Ulcers in the stomach or intestines

 Prednisolone is one of the most active drugs in this group.
-Among the actions of the drug on the human body, the main ones are anti-inflammatory, analgesic, decongestant and antitoxic.
-Also, the drug potentiates the action of other medicines prescribed for the treatment of diseases of the spine.
+Among the effects of the drug on the human body, the main ones are anti-inflammatory, analgesic, decongestant and antitoxic.
+The drug also potentiates the effects of other medications prescribed for the treatment of spinal diseases.

-Such properties of the drug are due to the fact that it affects hormone-receptor compounds, penetrates into the nucleus of cells, reduces the production of certain enzymes and other chemical compounds.
+Such properties of the drug are due to the fact that it affects hormone-receptor compounds, penetrates the cell nucleus, and reduces the production of certain enzymes and other chemical compounds.

 The drug is taken orally with a sufficient amount of liquid.
-The first dose is usually 20-30 mg per dose, once a day.
+The first dose is usually 20-30 mg per dose, 1 time per day.
 As a maintenance dose, 5-10 mg per day is usually sufficient.
 The maximum daily dosage of the drug is 100 mg.
-The duration of the course of treatment depends on the patient's condition and is selected strictly individually.
-It is necessary to reduce the dose of the drug gradually, over several days or weeks.
+The duration of treatment depends on the patient’s condition and is selected strictly individually.
+The dose of the drug must be reduced gradually over several days or weeks.

-For children, if necessary, taking Prednisolone is prescribed 1 mg per kg of the child's weight per day, divided into 4-6 doses.
-As a maintenance dosage, 300-600 mcg per kg of baby's weight per day is enough.
+For children, if necessary, Prednisolone is prescribed 1 mg per kg of the child’s weight per day, divided into 4-6 doses.
+As a maintenance dosage, 300-600 mcg per kg of baby’s weight per day is sufficient.

 Prednisolone in the form of a solution for injection

-It can be administered both intramuscularly (deeply into the gluteal muscle) and intravenously by jet.
+It can be administered either intramuscularly (deep into the gluteal muscle) or intravenously.
 The first injection is usually 30-45 mg.
-If necessary, do the next day the second - 30-60 mg.
-After that, they switch to the tablet form.
+If necessary, do a second one the next day - 30-60 mg.
+After this, they switch to tablet form.

 You can also do intra-articular injections - 10 mg of Prednisolone in one joint once.